ex0nuss/Remote-Wake-Sleep-On-LAN-Docker/README.md

    - MAC address: 59:3c:45:3c:30:f6
    - IP address: 192.168.1.177

-To configure the env vars it's easire to image it in a table:
+To configure the env vars it's easier to imagine them in a table:
 >RWSOLS_COMPUTER_NAME | RWSOLS_COMPUTER_MAC | RWSOLS_COMPUTER_IP
 >------------ | ------------- | -------------
 >PC of Mark | 24:00:dd:5a:21:04 | 192.168.1.146